lphamilton87/BucketFE/README.md

 ## Bookit Bucket

-Here is the front end project to our bucket list app #Buckit Bucket developed using React Native, and React Native Maps for map integration.
+Here is the front end project to our app #Buckit Bucket.
+A platform which allows users to develop their personal bucket list for all their travel and adventure wishes.
+Developed using React Native, and React Native Maps for map integration.

 ## Log In & Sign Up